First draft prepared in June 2025.

 Some people get into the barrow because they understand the fate awaiting them in the land of sin, and they are desparate to avoid that fate.
 Some get into the wheelbarrow because in the land of sin they have only misery and not even the pleasure of self-pity, and they feel that they have nothing to lose.
 Some people get into the wheelbarrow because they've studied it well and understood what it does and how it works.
 Some get into the wheelbarrow because they are ready for adventure and willing to explore whatever is on offer.
 Some get into the wheelbarrow because their thoughts are unclear and they cannot think of anything better to do.
 Some have a naive and child-like trust in the man on the rope, and they sit in the barrow merely because he invites them to do so.

-It isn't complicated: Those who trust the barrow-pusher on the rope, and who get into the barrow are those who are carried from the land of sin to the land of heaven.
+It isn't complicated: Those who trust the barrow-pusher on the rope, and who get into the barrow are those who are transported from the land of sin to the land of heaven.
 Those who do not trust him do not get into the barrow and so they live and die in sin.
-It is not necessary to be clever, or virtuous, or strong, or educated, or religious to travel to heaven; all that is necessary is to trust the barrow-pusher on the rope, get into his barrow.
+It is not necessary to be clever, or virtuous, or strong, or educated, or religious to travel to heaven; all that is necessary is to trust the barrow-pusher on the rope and get into his barrow.

 Those who are carried from the land of sin to the land of heaven make that journey because they trusted the man on the rope.
 They did not get to heaven by their own efforts.
 Their virtue was not a ticket-to-travel.
 Similarly their riches were useless.
-Their religion was meaningless.
+Their religion was worthless.
 Their industriousness counted for nothing.
 Their immense learning moved them not one inch closer to heaven.

 Similarly, poverty and sickness and misfortune did not make anybody more or less eligible for a life in heaven.